 The Pittsburgh native previously worked in 1998 for the city of South Bend's Corporation Counsel, as the head of the city's department of law.
 He also signed on in 1993 as secretary and league counsel for the Midwest Baseball League.
 He worked for the St. Joseph County Prosecuting Attorney's Office from 1979-88, as a felony trial deputy and lead counsel for 60 jury trials.

 Nussbaum serves as attorney for the South Bend Center for the Homeless.
 He serves as a past president of the Notre Dame Alumni Association, and in May 2009, he was elected to the Notre Dame Board of Trustees.

 Nussbaum led the 1973 Irish baseball team in batting average as a junior (.333) and totaled just four career errors while patrolling center field.
 He is part of one of the most successful father-son combinations in the 113-year history of Notre Dame baseball, as his son Matt played a number of positions with the Irish and was a two-year starter, in addition to serving as a senior captain in 2000 before later following in his father's footsteps as a graduate of the Notre Dame Law School ('04).

 The oldest of Richard and Mary Nussbaum's five children, Nussbaum was born Sept.
 4, 1952, and was a baseball star at Moon Township (Pa.)
 High School.
-He and the former Mary Pat Leyes were married at Notre Dame on July 24, 1976, and are the parents of three children: Matt, Dan (Holy Cross College '06) and Kathryn (Saint Mary's '07).
+He and the former Mary Pat Leyes were married at Notre Dame on July 24, 1976, and are the parents of three children: Matt, Dan (Holy Cross College '06) and Kathryn (Saint Mary's '07), and have four grandchildren.